Diagnosing familial Alzheimer’s disease

 Here are some types of PET scans used for Alzheimer's:

-Right now, PET scan technology is expensive and not covered by all insurances, so it is not always available.
+Currently, PET technology is expensive, is not covered by all insurance plans, and not all cities have facilities with this service, so it is not always available.

 Lumbar punctures to detect Alzheimer’s